mousepawmedia/devdocs/source/network/phabricator.rst

   only QTM measure that is likely to change once set.
 Out of courtesy, be sure NOT to set priority if the task belongs to a project you aren't a member of.

-* In general, just forget that :guilabel:`Change Gravity Points` exists.
+* In general, just forget that :guilabel:`Change Energy Points` exists.
-  Because of how we use this system, Gravity and Gravity Points should always be kept in sync.
+  Because of how we use this system, this should always be based on the Distance, Friction, and Relativity fields.

 * :guilabel:`Move on Workboard` lets you quickly change which column this task is in on the project workboard.
 (See :ref:`phab_projects_workboard`).
+  Be careful about this: we only move tasks on workboards as a group, as part of sprint planning.

 * :guilabel:`Change Project Tags` allows you to quickly change the project tags on the task.
-Remember to include the Department, Team, and Project.
+Remember to include the Department and Project.
   (See :ref:`gtaskcreate_practice_tagging`).

 * :guilabel:`Change Subscribers` lets you subscribe (or unsubscribe) users